sourcejs/sourcejs-comments/README.md

 npm install sourcejs-comments --save
 ```

-Then run Grunt update in SourceJS root:
+Then run build command in SourceJS root:

 ```
 cd sourcejs
-grunt update
+npm run build
 ```

 After installation, all your Specs pages will have "Add description" tumbler in inner menu, that will active the plugin.